cognizone/semanticz-irigenerator/README.md

 # IRI Generator
 This project servers for generating IRIs using a predefined template based on existing RDF data.

-## Use-cases

-### Renaming temporary IRIs generated on the front-end to the proper ones
+## Use-case: Renaming temporary IRIs generated on the front-end to the proper ones

 Having an RDF resource with an IRI:
 ```
 @prefix eczm: <https://example.cogni.zone/model#> .